daniel-furman/ensemble-climate-projections/README.md

 ---

-All code and data required to reproduce our research analyses presented at the SICB 2021 and SCCUR 2019 conferences, as well as our Supporting Information.
+All code and data required to reproduce research presented at the SICB 2021 and SCCUR 2019 conferences.
 See [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.

 ### Workflow